Jamcre/bluetti-esp32-bridge/README.md

 ## Real Time Clock 'Hub'
 ### How to download and set up RTC hub firmware:
-- In the 'ecolibrium-2025' folder you extracted, mavigate to the 'hub' subfolder
+- In the 'ecolibrium-2025' folder you extracted, navigate to the 'hub' subfolder
-- Inside the 'hub' folder, open the subfolder named 'sender' where you should see a header file (.h) labeled `secrets_example.h` and an ino file labeled `sender.ino`
+- Inside the 'hub' folder, open the subfolder named 'sender' where you should see a header (.h) file labeled `secrets_example.h` and an ino file labeled `sender.ino`
 - Rename `secrets_example.h` to `secrets.h` and open it in a text editor of your choice (Notepad works fine if you do not have any other text editors)
 - Add your wifi details to the contents of `secrets.h` by filling in where the quotes are (do not delete the quotes).
+    - change const char* sta_ssid = "your wifi username";
+    - change const char* sta_password = "your wifi password";
 - Using the MAC address previously recorded from the 'Output' menu, replace the contents of `sender.ino` to include the MAC addresses of your sensor nodes at the top of the file.
     - To find a board's MAC address, refer to [this section](https://github.com/ecolibrium-nyc/ecolibrium2025-sensors/tree/main?tab=readme-ov-file#uploading-sketch--finding-mac-address-via-arduino-ide)
     - Replace the comma seperated codes inside the {} in the lines that look like this: